icons8/aitools-docs/docs/Upscaler.md

 ## Privacy

-What our users upload, obviously, can't be seen by others, but for troubleshooting purposes we may ask your permission to access your uploads.
-You have the right to decline our request, but then we unfortunately wouldn't be able to help you in case you face any issues while using Upscaler.
+What you upload, obviously, can't be seen by others, but for troubleshooting purposes we may ask your permission to access your uploads.
+You have the right to decline our request, but then we wouldn't be able to help you in case you face any issues while using Upscaler.

-Images uploaded to Smart Upscaler can be deleted by you right inside the tool, but they will be able to be accessed with a direct link for the next 60 days.
+You can delete images uploaded to Smart Upscler right inside the tool, but you will be able to access them with a direct link for the next 60 days.
 After two months pass, the images get deleted permanently.